© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wall of Roman fort is a scheduled monument protected by Historic England under reference 1004797.
 View the official record →

-The Wall of Roman fort is a substantial surviving defensive structure located in Yorkshire that forms part of a Roman military installation.
+Wall of Roman fort is a scheduled ancient monument representing the defensive fortifications of a Roman military installation in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004797.

 Wall of Roman fort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004797.